DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 One of my earlier concerns w/ the project was that the dialogue could eventually feel like it is interrupting the flow of gameplay.

 ### Important Dialogue vs. Fluff Dialogue
+Not all dialogue is created equal, and we shouldn't try to present all dialogue the same way.

+- Important dialogue is stuff that the player really needs to know in order to understand the story, the world, or their character.

 ### Avoid Long Exposition Dumps